 Private law

-Indeed, the Explanatory Memorandum of Law 46/2014, of 18 December, on succession due to death (BOPA No. 4 – 21.1.2015) is very illustrative (Official Gazette of the Principality of Andorra),
+Indeed, the Explanatory Memorandum of Law 46/2014 of 18 December on Succession – (Official Gazette of the Principality of Andorra), is enlightening.
+It

-indicating a desire to continue the process starting with the Constitution of the Principality of Andorra of 28 April, 1993 on the regulation of Andorran private law, in that it states “… It is necessary to continue working through an exhaustive process of regulating private law, the laws that directly regulate people’s lives and relationships, their property and their businesses, their family and their inheritances.
+“It is necessary to continue the task with an exhaustive process of regulating private law, the laws that directly regulate people’s lives and relationships, properties and businesses, families and inheritances.

 One aspect of the Andorran legal system worth highlighting is that it does not have a public land registry.